acend/argocd-basics-training/content/en/docs/02/_index.md

 Argo CD is largely built stateless.
 The configuration is persisted as native Kubernetes objects.
 And those are stored in Kubernetes _etcd_.
 There is no additional storage layer needed to run ArgoCD.
 The Redis storage under the hood acts just as a throw-away cache and can be evicted anytime without any data loss.

-The configuration changes made on ArgoCD objects through the UI or by cli tool `argocd` are reflected in updates of the ArgoCD Kubernetes objects `Application` and `AppProject` in the `{{% param argoInfraNamespace %}}` namespace.
+The configuration changes made on ArgoCD objects through the UI or by CLI are reflected in updates of the ArgoCD Kubernetes objects `Application` and `AppProject` in the `{{% param argoInfraNamespace %}}` namespace.

 Let's list all Kubernetes objects of type `Application` (short form: `app`)